 Means test is a form that must be filed in every Chapter 13 case and in every consumer Chapter 7 case.
 The means test first determines whether the Debtor is above or below the median income that applies to the Debtor’s circumstances.
 Median income is determined by where the Debtor resides and the size of the Debtor’s household.
 Debtors whose monthly income is above the median must meet a means test to determine if they are financially eligible for straight Chapter 7 liquidation.
 In brief, the debtor’s income after allowable deductions is analyzed in relation to his or her debt to determine whether he or she qualifies for a Chapter 7; if not, the debtor must file for relief under Chapter 13 of the Bankruptcy Code.

 Reorganization and restructuring are methods by which individuals, families, and bankrupt businesses may reorganize in order to keep operating (for businesses) and pay off creditors at least part of what is owed.
 This bankruptcy option has many advantages over liquidation, which may require selling off assets.

 Workouts are non-bankruptcy agreements between debtors and creditors in which the creditors agree to take less money than the full amount owed or accept payments over a longer period of time than originally anticipated.
 Workouts have the advantages of being voluntary, less complicated and less negatively perceived than bankruptcy.

-Zingarelli Law Office has helped hundreds of people in the Greater Cincinnati area and throughout Ohio and northern Kentucky get debt relief.
+The Law Firm of Droder & Miller has helped hundreds of people in the Greater Cincinnati area and throughout Ohio and northern Kentucky get debt relief.
 We want to help you get the chance to achieve a fresh financial start.
-Contact Zingarelli Law Office for a no-obligation initial consultation today.
+Contact Nick Zingarelli atThe Law Firm of Droder & Miller for a no-obligation initial consultation today.